ajinkyamane103/AgrivisionAI/README.md

 7. **Mobile responsive** — works on all screen sizes
 8. **Production-ready** — proper API design, error handling, env config

-### Possible Viva Questions & Answers

-**Q: What dataset did you use for disease detection?**
-> PlantVillage dataset — 87,000+ images across 39 classes covering 14 plant species.

-**Q: What is the accuracy of your model?**
-> The CNN achieves ~96.7% validation accuracy on the PlantVillage test split.
-In real-world conditions, accuracy is ~85-90% due to image quality variation.

-**Q: Why CNN and not ResNet or EfficientNet?**
-> Our custom 4-layer CNN was chosen for its simplicity and fast inference.
-ResNet-50 or EfficientNetV2-S are recommended upgrades that would improve accuracy by ~2-3% but require more compute.
-We've designed the system to swap models easily.

-**Q: How does the multilingual chatbot work?**
-> We use Groq's API which runs Llama-3-70B — a large language model capable of understanding and generating text in Indian languages.
-We provide it a system prompt defining its role as an agricultural assistant.
-A rule-based fallback handles cases when the API is unavailable.

-**Q: How does the map-based crop suggestion work?**
-> The frontend uses React-Leaflet for the interactive map.
-When a user clicks their location, we send lat/lng to `/api/crop-map/suggest`, which finds the nearest Indian state centroid using Euclidean distance, then returns the state's crop data from our curated database.

-**Q: How is user data secured?**
-> Passwords are hashed using bcrypt.
-API endpoints are protected with JWT (JSON Web Tokens) using Flask-JWT-Extended.
-Tokens expire after 24 hours.

-**Q: What is the difference between Kharif and Rabi crops?**
-> Kharif crops are sown in June-July with monsoon onset and harvested in October (rice, maize, cotton).
-Rabi crops are sown in October-November and harvested in March-April (wheat, mustard, chickpea).

-**Q: How would you scale this for production?**
-> Replace SQLite with PostgreSQL, use Redis for caching, containerize with Docker, deploy on AWS EC2 or GCP App Engine, use Nginx as reverse proxy, and implement CDN for static assets.

----

-## 👤 Author

-- Shubham Suresh Gunde
-- Department of Computer Engineering(Data Science)
-- KIT, Kolhapur

----

-## 📄 License

-MIT License — free to use for educational purposes.

 ---

 <div align="center">
 ⭐ If this project helped you, please give it a star on GitHub!